-The transition of sending your child off to college is a momentous milestone in both your child’s life and your own.
-For many women, particularly those in their midlife, this change can be overwhelming.
+The transition of sending your child off to college is a momentous milestone in both your child's life and your own.
+This change can be overwhelming for many women, particularly those in their midlife.
 After years of raising, nurturing, and guiding your child, the moment they pack up and head out the door to start their college journey can leave you in a whirlwind of emotions.
-While the excitement of their new chapter is undeniable, it’s often mixed with feelings of loss, anxiety, and even uncertainty about what comes next in your own life.
+While the excitement of their new chapter is undeniable, it's often mixed with feelings of loss, anxiety, and even uncertainty about what comes next in your life.

 For many women, midlife is a time already filled with significant transitions and challenges—aging parents, career shifts, health changes, and the complex emotions surrounding menopause.
 Add to that the stress of letting go of your role as a full-time mother, and it's no wonder this period can feel like an emotional rollercoaster.